-Many women find it difficult to return to sexual activity, whether due to physical or emotional birth trauma.
+Many women find it difficult to return to sexual activity.
 Some women prefer to wait 6-8 weeks until they have had their GP check-up, but others want to wait longer.
 If there are no physical problems, you can resume intercourse when you are ready.
 Start gently and use lubrication if required.